ScottMaclure/bcass/README.md

-# Big Commerce - Senior FE Assignment
+# BC - Senior FE Assignment

+The following project is my submission for the BC FE assignment.

 ## Assignment